BroadbandForum/usp/specification/architecture/index.md

 ##### Multi-Instance Objects
 <a id="multi-instance_objects" />

 Dynamic Objects, or “multi-instance” Objects, are those Objects that can be the subject of “create” and “delete” operations (using the Add and Delete messages, respectively), with each instance of the Object represented in the Instantiated Data Model with an Instance Identifier (see below).
 A Multi-Instance Object is also referred to as a “Table”, with each instance of the Object referred to as a “Row”.
-Multi-Instance Objects can be also the subject of a [search][#search].
+Multi-Instance Objects can be also the subject of a search.

 #### Parameters
 <a id="parameters" />